Strong earthquake hits southern Philippines | DW | 15.12.2019

+A major earthquake has hit the southern Philippines.
+The region was struck by a series of deadly tremors in October.

-A 6.8 magnitude earthquake hit the southern Philippines on Sunday, striking 56 kilometers (35 miles) southwest of the coastal city of Davao.
+A 6.8 magnitude earthquake hit the southern Philippines on Sunday, striking 61 kilometers (38 miles) southwest of the coastal city of Davao, at a depth of 28.2 kilometers.

+Initial reports had said the magnitude of Sunday's earthquake was 6.9.
+It was later revised down to 6.8.

 There is no threat of a tsunami, the Pacific Tsunami Warning Center reported.

-The epicenter of the tremor was south of the populous city of Davao on the southern island of Mindanao, the same island that was struck by a series of deadly quakes in October.
+The epicenter of the tremor was south of the populous city of Davao on the southern island of Mindanao, the same island that was struck by a series of deadly quakes in October that left at least five dead.

+The Mindanao region, which covers a third of the Philippines, is home to around 22 million people.

+The Philippines is located on top of the "Ring of Fire," a geologically active area that is regularly hit by earthquakes and volcanic eruptions.

 kp/cmb (Reuters, AFP)